 Here are our picks for the best Sigourney Weaver movies of the 1980s:

 Peter Yates’ Eye Witness is an unknown story about a janitor (John Hurt) falling in love with the news reporter Tony Sokolow (Sigourney Weaver) after confessing to being a murder witness.
 Morgan Freeman plays the role of the lieutenant investigating the case.

-This mystery thriller is a perfect watch for anyone who admires true mystery and chase.
+This mystery thriller is a perfect watch for anyone who admires true mystery flicks.
 There is consistent character development throughout the 1 hour 43 minutes of the film.
 The development occurs in a very realistic manner and makes the plot more convincing.

 The movie was released on February 13, 1981, had a budget of $8.5 million, and made $4.5 million at the box office.

 Mike Nichols’ Working Girl is a movie that is still relevant.
 It is a comedy that revolves around gender discrimination and its effects on the workplace.

 Starring Harrison Ford, Melanie Griffith, and Sigourney Weaver in leading roles, this movie is captivating and a learning opportunity.